-- CR-1 Prior to the issuance of grading permits, the project developer shall retain a qualified archaeologist to prepare an Archaeological Monitoring and Discovery Plan (AMDP) to ensure the proper treatment and long-term protection of unanticipated discoveries during project construction.
+Prior to project construction, a qualified archaeologist shall prepare an Archaeological Monitoring and Discovery Plan (AMDP) to ensure the proper treatment and long-term protection of unanticipated discoveries during project construction.
 The AMDP shall be submitted to the City for review and approval.
-The AMDP shall provide a description of the methods to be undertaken during monitoring and the steps to be taken in the event of an archaeological discovery during construction, including, at minimum: - Development of research questions and goals to be addressed by the investigation in the event of a find.
+The AMDP shall provide a description of the methods to be undertaken during monitoring and the steps to be taken in the event of an archaeological discovery during construction, including, at minimum: